yosefkr123/Real-time-Candlestick-Chart-Analysis-for-Indonesian-Stocks/README.md

 ## 5. Adding the Trend Line to the Chart
    - The generated trend line is added to the candlestick chart using Plotly.
 This allows users to visualize stock price trends in the real-time updating candlestick chart.

+##
+Before running this program, there are several steps you should take.
+First, make sure you have installed the required packages, namely yfinance and plotly, using the commands pip install yfinance and pip install plotly.
+Ensure that your computer is connected to the internet because this program retrieves real-time stock data from the web.
+Additionally, it is advisable to have a basic understanding of candlestick charts and technical stock analysis to interpret the displayed data effectively.
+Finally, when running the program, you will be prompted to enter the stock symbol you want to monitor.
+Make sure the stock symbol you input is accurate and corresponds to the stock you intend to track.
+Once you have prepared all these aspects, you can run the program and begin monitoring real-time stock data while observing a candlestick chart with a trend line.
+The program will automatically update the data every 5 minutes as per the specified interval.

 ## Example Program Output
 ![image](https://github.com/yosefkr123/Real-time-Candlestick-Chart-Analysis-for-Indonesian-Stocks/assets/145518481/80820d02-50d0-4c07-880b-857d673730f3)